Tropicalbunny/Project-2/README.md

 in this i removed the input board and decided to use the central buttons instead

 ### Notable Design Decisions
-I moved the info screen to a button press in both the main menu and in game. this was so returning users didnt need to see it every time they replayed, this also meant i could keep it there incase people needed reminding of the controls.
+* I moved the info screen to a button press in both the main menu and in game. this was so returning users didnt need to see it every time they replayed, this also meant i could keep it there incase people needed reminding of the controls.
+* I have seperated the game code from the "core" code, this is so the user does not load the game until they move onto the game screen. saving on loading time and bandwidth.

 ## Testing
 ---